yoe/fosdemvideo/README.md

 h01ger will bring from Paris:

-- 2 cameras
+- 1 pelicase
 - 2 twinpacts

-Will arrive when h01ger arrives :-)
+- 3 cameras
+- 4 tripods

 From Python:
 ------------